leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 Option 2: Works.
 Checks for an existing auction, must be created by Admin.
 If the auction was created by the Admin in the above menu then
 			this option allows the Customer to place a bid.
 Updates the winner or sets the Customer as the winner if they are the first bidder.

 Option 3: Works.
 Same method as in the Admin, displays all bids.

-Work in progress to have this display bids just for the customer themselves,
-			instead of all the bids in general.
+Option 4.
+Works.
+Displays all auctions the user is currently winning

+Option 5.
+Works.
+Displays all auctions user has won and needs to pay for.
+They can confirm payment per puppy

-Option 4: Works.
+Option 6: Works.
 Logs the customer out and returns to main menu.

-Option 5: Works.
+Option 7: Works.
 Exits program.

 // Here ends the tutorial.

-Notes: Much of the data is not persistent yet.
-We have pre-loaded some puppies and Users for testing, but the Auctions/Bids are not saved when the program is closed.